Sednai/pgvector/README.md

 - ivfflat.initbuffersize
 - ivfflat.maxbuffersize

-New operator for `where` clause in index scan:
+New operator for `WHERE` clause in index scan:

 ```tsql
 vector <!> vector_adv